 How to Get Here:

 Singapore Airlines offers nonstop flights from San Francisco on the new Airbus A350s, which boast the widest business class seats in existence and a remarkably noise-buffering cabin.
-There are easy one-stop flights from Los Angeles, New York and Houston, too — and soon to be nonstop flights from Los Angeles in late 2018.
+The airline also flies nonstop from Los Angeles and New York.

 True to their Skytrax designation as one of the world’s best cabin staffs for 2017, the flight attendants left me wanting for nothing from the chef-curated wine list, the excellent menu offerings, or anything else.
 Not that I had much time for interaction, what with the 1,000+ choices for on-demand entertainment at every seat.

-United Airlines also offers nonstop flights from Los Angeles and San Francisco as well as one-stop flights from more major U.S. gateways.
+United Airlines also offers nonstop flights from San Francisco as well as one-stop flights from more major U.S. gateways.